 Indeed.
 Warnings of the risks of the products must be included not only on the label of the drugs, medical devices and cosmetic products, but also on each insert (if applicable).
 It is mandatory to do this.
-Warnings are considered relevant information and therefore not providing one will not only be considered an infringement of Law N° 29759 but also of the Consumer Protection Code (Law N° 29571) for not providing proper information so that consumer could make an adequate and informed decision.
+Warnings are considered relevant information and therefore not providing one will not only be considered an infringement of Law N° 29759, but also of the Consumer Protection Code (Law N° 29571) for not providing proper information so that the consumer could make an adequate and informed decision.

-Failure to provide warnings about the products triggers immediately the responsibility of the titleholder of the marketing authorisation, but also the responsibility of the companies that also participate in the distribution and commercialisation channel.
+Failure to provide warning about the products will not only immediately trigger the titleholder's responsibility of the marketing authorisation, but also the responsibility of the companies that participate in the distribution and commercialisation channel.